dominiquera/custodia/README.md

 ## GET
 ### /v1/users/{user}/details
     Gets the user details

+### /v1/management_plans
+    Returns a list of all management plan types available in system

 ### /v1/home_types
     Returns a list of all home types available in system